Maleick/byvalver/assets/docs/ADDITIONAL_STRATEGY_PROPOSALS.md

 #### Problem Statement

-The x87 Floating-Point Unit (FPU) stack provides an alternative data storage mechanism that can be exploited for encoding integer values and avoiding bad characters in GPR operations.
+The x87 Floating-Point Unit (FPU) stack provides an alternative data storage mechanism that can be exploited for encoding integer values and avoiding bad bytes in GPR operations.

 FPU operations:
 - Use ST(0)-ST(7) register stack